siscooo/NewYorkTimesSearch/README.md

 Whenever a keyword is searched, the articles will populate at the bottom of the page.
 When you hit the Clear Results button, the articles will be removed and you can search again.

+This project was completed alongside Raphael Gako.
+We worked together on every aspect of the project assigned to us at The Coding Bootcamp at UCI.

 # Technologies Used
 HTML